beccacauthorn/beccacauthorn.github.io/_posts/2020-01-11-unit-1-data-storytelling-project.md

 players_teams_merged = pd.merge(players_new, teams_df, left_on='currentNationalTeamIdStr', right_on= 'WorldCupTeamIDs', how='inner')
 ~~~

-The next challenge was to use the players birth date to apporixmate their age at the time of the 2018 World Cup.
+The next challenge was to use the players birth date to approximate their age at the time of the 2018 World Cup.
 I decided to use the starting month of the World Cup competition, June 1, 2018, in order to approximate the players' ages:

 ~~~
 pd.Timestamp('2018-06-01')